pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 full available printing surface of the photo-offset metal sheet, energy and material are wasted.
-The sensitizing and preparation of the metal sheet are substantially the same whether all or merely a part of the surface is used; the waste that occurs&nbsp;{%- include columnbreak.html canvas=131 col=2 -%}&nbsp;when the page is not planned to fit the metal sheet has been discussed in Chapter
+The sensitizing and preparation of the metal sheet are substantially the same whether all or merely a part of the surface is used; the waste that occurs {% include columnbreak.html canvas=131 col=2 %} when the page is not planned to fit the metal sheet has been discussed in Chapter
 III in connection with reprinting.